optimizely/Docebo-SSO/README.md

  sso_token='xxxxxx'
 )
 ```
-Finally, you can use the methods in the DoceboUser api to interact with Docebo -- using the parameters you input into the DoceboUser object.
+Finally, you can use the methods in the DoceboUser api to interact with Docebo -- the methods use the parameters you input into the DoceboUser object and generate valid params/api_keys.
 ```sh
 if new_user.verify_existence():
   new_user.update_on_docebo()